-People look for someone who is a team-player.
-One has an unsaid advantage of getting a promotion if s/he is a team-player and has team management skills.
+People look for someone who is a team-player and has the skills of team management.
+One has an unsaid advantage of getting a promotion if one is a team-player and has apt team management skills.
 Let’s understand the whole thing.

 Are the group and team the same thing?

 Let’s know the difference between a group and a team

 A group is just a few individuals gathered together.